 Previous versions of nutrient density

 Joel Fuhrman’s Aggregate Nutrient Density focused on several esoteric nutrients (e.g. lutein, zeaxanthin, phytosterols, glucosinolates, angiogenesis inhibitors, organosulfides, resveratrol and ORAC score) that aren’t quantified for all foods and there is little agreement on how much we need of them.
-However, without any consideration of amino acids or omega 3s Fuhrman’s ANDI system tends to bias towards plant-based foods.
+However, without considering amino acids or omega 3s Fuhrman’s ANDI system tends to bias toward plant-based foods.

 Unfortunately, prioritising all 42 essential micronutrients tends to dilute the focus on the nutrients we need more of.